What you need to know about carbon monoxide poisoning

 Carbon monoxide poisoning is often referred to as the ‘silent killer’.
 You can’t see, smell or hear it, but it kills around 50 people in the UK yearly.

 Carbon monoxide (CO) is usually produced from unsafe or faulty appliances.
 It is a poisonous substance produced when carbon-based fuels like gas don’t burn to completion.
 For example, if there isn’t enough oxygen for all the gas in a boiler’s combustion chamber to be burnt, CO is produced.
-It’s an extremely harmful gas, that can leak and cause damage without warning.
+It’s an extremely harmful gas, that can leak and cause damage such as brain damage, heart disease and even chest pain without warning when it reaches dangerous levels.
 Nevertheless, it is preventable.
 In this post, we have outlined the key things you need to know about carbon monoxide, to help prevent it from causing you or your family any harm.
+The key is being proactive to eliminate exposure to carbon monoxide.

 The 7 key things you need to know: